-The MODE pins must be held at a static value until the third rising edge of the system clock following the deassertion of the system reset.
+The MODE pins must be held at a static value during and after deassertion of the system reset.

 Further details on configuring the clock can be found in the XS1-L Clock Frequency Control document, X1433.

 7 Boot Procedure

 The device is kept in reset by driving RST\N low.
 When in reset, all GPIO pins are high impedance.
 When the device is taken out of reset by releasing RST\N the processor starts its internal reset process.
 After 15-150 $\mu$ s (depending on the input clock), all GPIO pins have their internal pull-resistor enabled, and the processor boots at a clock speed that depends on MODE0 and MODE1.